Vasily Mirovich

 Vasily Yakovlevich Mirovich (Васи́лий Я́ковлевич Миро́вич; c.
 1740 – 15 September 1764) was a Little Russian (Ukrainian) lieutenant in the Imperial Russian Army's 25th Smolensk Infantry Regiment best known for his attempted but ultimately unsuccessful rescue of Ivan VI of Russia at Shlisselburg Fortress during the reign of Catherine the Great.
-Ivan VI had been Emperor of Russia for more than a year as an infant in 1740–1741, until he and his family were deposed and imprisoned by Elizabeth of Russia.
-The attempted rescue ended with Ivan VI's murder by his two permanent prison guards, who were under strict and secret orders by the empress to kill their prisoner in such an event.
+Ivan VI had been Emperor of Russia for less than a year as an infant in 1740–1741, until he and his family were deposed and imprisoned by Elizabeth of Russia.
+The attempted rescue ended with Ivan VI's murder by his two permanent prison guards, who were under strict and secret orders by the empress and her successors to kill their prisoner in such an event.

 Early life

 Vasily Mirovich was born around 1740.
 Not much is known about his life until his attempted rescue of Ivan VI of Russia, except the fact that he was of aristocratic Ukrainian origin.
 His family's estates had been confiscated in 1709 by Peter the Great because his grandfather had sided with Ivan Mazepa against the tsar during the Swedish invasion of Russia.
 Mirovich grew up in poverty as a result of this, and was deprived of most of his family heritage, he petitioned the senate in hopes of recovering his family's lands twice and was refused both times.
-He approached Kirill Razumovski, Hetman of Zaporizhian Host, but was told that his claims were hopeless.
+He approached Kirill Razumovski, Hetman of the Zaporizhian Host, but was told that his claims were hopeless.
 Razumovski said to Mirovich: "Make your own career, young man.
 Seize fortune by the forelock as others have done."
 Mirovich would remember these words for the rest of his life.